kubos/kubos/docs/kubos-linux-upgrade.rst

 ~~~~~~~~~~~~~~

 The SD card should have been formatted with the correct partitions.
 If
-not, refer to the 'Installation Process->Install the SD Card Files'
+not, refer to the :ref:`install-sd` instructions.
-section of the :doc:`KubOS Linux on the ISIS iOBC <kubos-linux-on-iobc>` doc.

 The host computer should be connected to the board and the iOBC should
 be on and running KubOS Linux.